Wetaskiwin: Demographics

+Ethnicity

 Almost 12% of the population identified as aboriginal at the time of the 2006 census.

+Language

 Almost 90% of residents identified English as their first language.
 About 2.5% identified German, 1.5% French, 1.0% Cree, 0.9% Tagalog, 0.5% identified Chinese, and 0.4% each identified Swedish and Ukrainian as their first language learned.

+Religion

 About 75 percent of residents identified as Christian at the time of the 2001 census, while 24 percent indicated they had no religious affiliation.
 For specific denominations Statistics Canada found 20% identified as Roman Catholic, 15% identified with the United Church of Canada, more than 12% identified as Lutheran, 5% identified as Baptist, more than 4% identified as Anglican, and almost 2% identified as Pentecostal.

 Features and attractions

 Water tower

 Built in 1909, Wetaskiwin's water tower is one of the oldest municipal water towers in Canada.
 The 42-metre-high structure has towered above Wetaskiwin since 1909 and holds 454,609 litres of water.

 In 2004, Wetaskiwin City Council considered the possibility of demolishing the water tower, but concerned citizens convinced them the old tower was worth saving.
 Work to refurbish the tower began in 2005, and by 2006 the water tower was completely restored.